The stress of studying can put students’ teeth at risk of developing tooth decay.

 Recommendations For Students During Exam Time

-- Try to snack on healthy foods like nuts or cheese, and to drink water or unsweetened beverages.
-Beware of diet versions of soft drinks as these are highly acidic, and can cause erosion or decay.
-Read this post about tooth-friendly lunchbox ideas, which is just as applicable for older students as it is for small children.
+- Try to snack on healthy foods like nuts or cheese, and drink water or unsweetened beverages.
+Beware of diet versions of soft drinks as these are highly acidic, and can cause dental erosion.
+Check our articles about Diet and Dental Disease for more information about the relationship between food, beverages, and dental health.

 - Chew sugar-free gum to help wash away the sugars and neutralise the acidity after sugary snacks and drinks

 - Clean your teeth before going to bed.
 You may want to place your toothbrush and floss on your pillow as a reminder.

 Dr Teo welcomes your questions about keeping your teeth protected from decay during stressful times.
 Feel free to peruse our articles about brushing and flossing.

 Students May Also Be At Risk Of Stress-Induced Damage to Teeth and Jaw Joints